cforcomputer/cforcomputer.github.io/_posts/2024-01-14-the-itemfinder copy.md

 #### I present!
 The itemfinder!

 [![itemfinder demo](assets/images/projects/itemfinder-svelte.png)](assets\videos\itemfinder\itemfinder.mp4)
+*Click the image to watch a demo video.*

 Now instead of 5 hours, the average search takes less than 20 minutes.
 The time savings are approximately 74% for single SKU item searches, and over 93% for multi-SKU searches.